omahs/website-5/docs/getting-started.md

 ## Project Examples

-For more ideas about what's possible with RISC Zero, take a look at [our Rust examples repository](https://github.com/risc0/risc0-rust-examples).
+For more ideas about what's possible with RISC Zero, take a look at [examples](https://github.com/risc0/risc0/tree/main/examples).
 We also provide detailed explanations for the factors example (in [Hello, Multiply](examples/hello_multiply.md) above) and for the password-checker example:

 * [**RISC Zero Password Validity Checker**](examples/password_checker.md) -